Planting Potatoes is easy! Learn about the different types of potatoes and how to best plant them.

 You can harvest them now, or wait a while to get them larger or you can do both.
 Harvest part of them and then reach underneath the plant, take away what you want and leave the remainder in the ground.

 There are some diseases which can affect your potato crop.
 The best way to avoid these is to avoid planting seed potatoes that are affected.

 Using certified seed potatoes is a good method but if you are using potatoes which you've cut yourself, then check them carefully for blight or necrotic lesions on the potato and don't use them.

 Potato blight is a fungal disease that is particularly bad in damp

-Spraying the foliage with Bordeux mixture as will help to reduce an outbreak of potato blight.
+Spraying the foliage with Bordeaux mixture will help to reduce an outbreak of potato blight.
 This is an organic fungicide that contains copper as an active ingredient.
 First signs of the disease are dark brown patches on the leaves.